Copa Sudamericana: Sponsorship

+Match ball

+German company Puma supplies the official match ball from 2024, as they do for all other CONMEBOL competitions.
+This partnership ended CONMEBOL's 20-year tenure with Nike.

+Puma Cumbre is the official match ball of the 2024 edition of both Copa Sudamericana and Copa Libertadores.

 Prize money

 For the 2023 Copa Sudamericana, clubs playing their first stage match at home receive US$225,000, while teams that play their first stage match away receive US$250,000.
 Clubs qualifying for the group stage are awarded US$900,000, earning US$100,000 per match won in that stage.
 Those amounts are derived from television rights and stadium advertising.
 In addition to those amounts, CONMEBOL will pay US$500,000 to the clubs reaching the knockout round play-offs, US$550,000 to those advancing to the round of 16, US$600,000 for reaching the quarter-finals, US$800,000 for reaching the semi-finals, US$2,000,000 to the runners-up and US$5,000,000 to the winners.

 Media coverage

-Starting from 2019 season, DirecTV (Latin America, exclude Brazil) and DAZN (Brazil) broadcast the Copa and Recopa Sudamericana coverage until 2022 from the previous broadcaster, Fox Sports (Latin America) and the CONMEBOL Libertadores-Sudamericana broadcast package are separate.
+Starting from 2019, the CONMEBOL Libertadores and Sudamericana broadcast packages were separated, and DirecTV through its sports channel DSports (Latin America excluding Brazil) and DAZN (Brazil) took over the Copa and Recopa Sudamericana coverage from the previous broadcaster, Fox Sports (Latin America), in a deal until 2022.
 RedeTV!
-(Brazil) will also broadcast the tournament.
+(Brazil) would also broadcast the tournament.
+On 12 May 2022, CONMEBOL announced the renewal of the agreement with DirecTV for the 2023–2026 cycle, whilst the rights for Brazil were awarded to SBT, ESPN, and Paramount, with OneFootball being awarded rights to broadcast highlights in Brazil as well as the rest of Latin America.